Overview of Cardiopulmonary Resuscitation (CPR)

 Cardiopulmonary resuscitation (CPR), also called basic life support, is an emergency medical procedure performed to restore blood flow (circulation) and breathing.
 "Cardio-" refers to heart function and "pulmonary" refers to lung function.
 CPR is a combination of chest compressions and rescue breathing (i.e., mouth-to-mouth resuscitation or ventilation).

 The goal of cardiopulmonary resuscitation is to provide oxygen quickly to the brain, heart, lungs, and other organs until normal heart and lung function is restored.
-CPR can help prevent brain damage and death in a child who experiences cardiopulmonary arrest.
+CPR can help prevent brain damage and death in a person who experiences cardiopulmonary arrest.

 - Motor vehicle, pedestrian, bicycle, and firearm accidents